CALeDNA/caledna/README.md

 ### Squarespace

-- The UCeDNA.com site has a Squarespace site for the static content, and a Rails app for the data portal.
+- The UCeDNA.com site has a Squarespace site for the static content (ucedna.com), and a Rails app for the data portal (data.ucedna.com).
 - The Rails app handles the registration and login.
 After users login to the Rails app, they are redirected to home page of Squarespace page.
 On the local development, the login redirects to localhost:9000, which is default port for the Squarespace development server.

 ### Database